 Cervical Cancer Prevention Week aims to make cervical cancer a thing of the past by encouraging the public to attend cervical screening, get treated for cell changes and receive the Human Papillomavirus (HPV) vaccination.
-As well as causing cervical cancer, HPV is one of the main three causes of mouth and throat cancers.

 Oral cancer is more commonly seen in men and is currently one of the fastest rising types of cancer, killing more people than car accidents in the UK.
 8,846 people in the UK were diagnosed with mouth cancer in 2021, an increase of 34% in the last decade.
 It is also one of the most preventable cancers with around 90% of all oral cancer cases being avoidable.

 As the only health professionals who regularly see healthy patients, dentists play a vital role in early detection by spotting the symptoms of oral cancer.
 In conjunction with Cancer Research UK, our oral cancer toolkit can help practitioners identify signs of oral cancers early.